 Will all telehealth visits stop?

-No. But for NEW CLIENTS Medicare does require an initial in-person visit within six months before the first telehealth session, followed by in-person visits at least every 12 months during ongoing treatment.
+No. But if the law is not changed after 1/30/25: NEW Medicare clients will be required to have their initial appointment in-person within six months before their first telehealth session, followed by in-person visits at least every 12 months during ongoing treatment.

 Are there exceptions to the initial in-person session requirement?